top of page

 • Research suggests that eating kiwi fruit may help alleviate constipation.
 You can easily add kiwi to your diet by adding it to yoghurt, cereals smoothies, or enjoying it in salads.

-Kiwi fruit chopped in half
+Kiwi fruit chopped in half, nutrition tips for cancer treatment

 Managing diarrhoea